Humans-Machines/styleguide/html-css-sass/README.md

 Depending on the project utility classes might be created by hand, with SASS mixins or by the use of frameworks such as TailwindCSS.
 As you create your own classes make sure to stick to the naming convention of TailwindCSS.

-TODO: Extend
+Utility classes should always be used for:

+- font and typographic styles
+- font and background colors
+- box-shadows
+- element spacing
+- screen-reader visibility

+Utility classes could also be used for:

+- paddings and margins
+- display and position
+- width and height
+- simple flex-box and grid declarations
+- simple transitions and animations
+- simple hover, active, and focus styles
+- and much more …

 ### Objects

 An `Object` does one job and does that job well (Single Responsibility Principle).
 An `Object`, more often than not, will only have a few CSS properties defined, while a `Component` deals with more complex setups.
 However the borders between a `Component` and an `Object` are blurred.
 So stop overthinking, whether the piece of code you are about to create is a `Component` or an `Object`.

 ### Components and BEM

 - Create reusable components for more complex common visual or behavioural patterns
-- Abstract the structure of an object from the skin that is being applied
 - Don’t style objects based on their context.
 An object should look the same no matter where you put it
-- Write names in lower case
+- Use `BEM` to style `blocks` containing `elements` to be altered with `modifiers`
 - Separate words within names by hyphens `-`
 - Delimit elements by double underscores `__`
 - Delimit modifiers by double hyphens `--`